-Depending on your location and itinerary, traveling during the monsoon season can have little or great impact on your plans.
+Depending on your location and itinerary, visiting during the monsoon season can have little or significant impact on your plans.
 Blue skies can often be enjoyed throughout the day until an afternoon downpour sends everyone running for cover.

 Unless a tropical storm in the region is wrecking havoc with weather systems, monsoon rains are usually more of a temporary annoyance than a showstopper.